-I found it helpful to make a list organized on levels, as mentioned previously.
+As mentioned previously, I found it helpful to make a list organized on levels.
 Level 1 is the base of the pyramid, and Level 5 is the tip:

 - LEVEL 1 – Go nuts!
 You have the green light to eat as much as you’d like from this list.
-Stock up on these items every time you go shopping.
+Stock up on these lectin-free foods every time you go shopping.
 Eat the rainbow.
-Use healthy fats to cook and season all your meals.
+Use healthy fats for cooking and seasoning all your meals.

 - LEVEL 2 – Don’t eat anything.
 Time restricting eating is part of a healthy diet.
 Avoid grazing and try to keep a 12-16 hour time gap between the last meal of the day and the first meal of the next day.

-- LEVEL 3 – Ok to eat a limited quantity of these foods per meal.
+- LEVEL 3 – Eating a limited quantity of these foods per meal is OK.